 gcloud invocation.
 More verbose help can be obtained by appending the

 --help flag, or executing

 Give it a try:

-Let's try to view the list of configuration in our environment.
-From reading the long, detailed help in our previous step, we know we can use the command gcloud list.
+Let's try to view the list of configurations in our environment.
+From reading the long, detailed help in our previous step, we know we can use the command

-You may wonder whether there are other properties that was not set.
+You may wonder whether there are other properties that were not set.
 You can see all properties by calling:

 This work is licensed under a Creative Commons Attribution 2.0 Generic License.